infinit/elle/docs/home.md

 src/bin/drake --prefix=/usr/local //install
 ```

-## Getting starting
+## Getting started

-Refer to the [quickstart](docs/quickstarts/quickstart.md) for a fast
+The [quickstart](docs/quickstarts/quickstart.md) will give you
-functional setup of Drake.
+the minimal operational understanding of Drake.